hpccsystems-solutions-lab/FindYourParadise/README.md

 **Note: This cluster will only be active during the event!** After the event, you can create your own localized container cluster, or visit our public "Play" Cluster: (https://play.hpccsystems.com:18010)

-For a quick start on ECL syntax, please use [Learn ECL](https://hpccsystems-solutions-lab.github.io/).
+For a quick start on ECL syntax, please visit the [Learn ECL](https://hpccsystems-solutions-lab.github.io/) page.

 ## Additional Resources